Scott-Zeta/Vicky_Parser/README.md

 I imported the vanilla game stat_region setting in Au, and did some modification.
 The twisted file can be recognized by the game and mounted correctly.
 Next step I would like to use it to do some batch work, which migrates another mod's setting into a vanilla game friendly version.
 Further development is depended on my demand.

 ## Perhaps doing the work manually is faster than "Automation".
-I really hope I am wasting time and looks like a clown.
+I really hope I am not wasting time and looks like a jester.